ePages-de/epages-devportal/_posts/2020/2020-03-10-working-as-a-scrum-master-at-epages.md

 The Daily Scrum helps us all a lot to keep us updated.

 Furthermore, the Scrum Masters in Hamburg have a board where they collect important and current topics they discussed about.
-Once or twice a week we're meeting remotly and work on the collected topics together.
+Once or twice a week we're meeting remotely and work on the collected topics together.
-And if there are any question from my side, I have always the opportunity to call them.
+And if there are any questions from my side, I can call them at any time.
 The cooperation works very well.

 ## Do you have a favorite Retrospective?